 Here is a bit of good news for us high power enthusiasts.
-A new mobile amplifier will be announced late this year (2013), with delivery by mid May 2014.
+A new mobile amplifier will be announced late this year (2013), with delivery hopefully in 2014.
 The delay from the original planned availability date is due to part shortages, as Japan still hasn't fully recovered from the tsunami.

 Nominal power output will be in the 700 to 800 watt range.
 It will be fan cooled, remotable, with fully automatic band selection, and compatible with most designed-for-mobile transceivers (plug and play).
 Considering the manufacturer, it will not be inexpensive.
 Based on their other model, I'd guess in the $2,000 range.
 I have to admit this sounds expensive, and to be sure it is.
 However, a bit deeper look is prudent.

 It is important to remember that designing any solid state amplifier is not an easy undertaking, especially so when the supply voltage is a nominal 13.8 vdc!
 Meeting the FCC spectrum cleanliness, as well as today's market-required Plug & Play hookup, dictate a higher selling price than current competition.
 Considering the other built-in features this new state-of-the-art amplifier will have, it may prove to be a less expensive alternative overall.
 Stay tuned!